 Today he remains the only figure in Portuguese football who receives a tumultuous welcome wherever he goes, and is still revered the world over.
 In February 2010, UEFA president Michel Platini presented him with the UEFA President's Award for 2009 in recognition of his achievements.
 Eusébio said: "The first player to receive this was my childhood hero Alfredo Di Stéfano, then there was another great player – Bobby Charlton – so it's a great honour for me."

-A humble response from the man known to millions of Portuguese simply as 'The King'.
+A humble response from the man known to millions of Portuguese simply as 'The King', who was mourned when he died on 5 January 2014.